axelroy/python-base-docker-images/README.md

 For more information, have a look at the library documentation.

-## Usage for the interactive version
+## Usage for the python-mip-interactive

-This version is out of date.

-### For the python-mip-interactive-statefull-run container :

 This version works by doing two `docker run` commands.
 The method called is passed by entrypoint, but the work to do is